jimbro1000/6847Pi/README.md

 desirability.

-The PAL version of the output generated has a very limited palette when in higher resolution modes, the NTSC version of the output utilises video artifacting to provide a wider capability but is still well behind its competitors.
+The PAL version of the output generated has a very limited palette when in higher resolution modes, the NTSC version of the output utilises video artifacts to provide a wider capability but is still well behind its competitors.

 ## Building a better 6847 ##